 Appropriate, documented circumstances for why student is not completing 67% or more of total attempted hours at Appalachian State in the student's degree program.
-Circumstances may include withdrawal for medical reasons, extended personal illness or injury, death or illness of immediate family member, required to take pre-requisite or preparatory coursework, called to active military duty, or other extenuating circumstances (all with sufficient and appropriate supporting documentation; see examples below).
+Circumstances may include withdrawal for medical reasons, extended personal illness or injury, death or illness of an immediate family member, requirements for pre-requisite or preparatory coursework, being called to active military duty, or other extenuating circumstances (all with sufficient and appropriate supporting documentation; see examples below).